Last updated on September 3rd, 2021 at 03:19 am

 Take note of this from 11:30 PM-6 AM, the bus will make stops in Cibeles instead of the Atocha train station.
 The bus travels to Cibeles and Atocha, with the ride lasting 40 minutes and costing €5 only payment in cash.
 Cibeles is located in the city center and has buses that connect with most of the points of interest in the city.
 Atocha is the main train station in Madrid and it has great connections for long distance travel to areas like Toledo and Segovia.

-There are also buses from EMT going to the airport from Canillejas and Avenida América de Madrid.
+There are also regular buses from EMT going to the airport from Canillejas and Avenida América de Madrid.

 3. By Taxi Madrid Airport

 As you guys know, riding a taxi is for sure the most comfortable way to get to Madrid city center from the airport.
 There is a fixed price of €30 by taxi Madrid airport to city center.
 So it would be best to have someone to share the ride with.
 It’s fixed price from 2019 (will update for sure when changing) and again is €30 read below I’m taxi driver in Madrid.

-Here’s a fun fact: I was actually a taxi driver in Madrid before I started traveling the world and meeting Rachel.
+Here’s a fun fact: I was actually a taxi driver in Madrid (see the picture above) before I started traveling the world and meeting Rachel.
 This was my job until we started our travel blog in November 2015.
 Would you believe that?
 Cool, right?

 Anyway, as I was saying, a taxi ride from Adolfo Suarez Barajas Airport to the city center lasts 20-30 minutes on a taxi.
 These vehicles are available 24/7 and accept both cash and credit cards.
 Very convenient, indeed!

-4. Madrid Airport to Atocha Train Station (Cheapest Way)
+4. Getting to Atocha Train Station (Cheapest Way)

 If you want to go from Madrid airport to Atocha Train Station by train is the cheapest way.
 Going by Renfe Cercanías of Madrid is another great choice for you to get Madrid city center from the airport, especially if arriving in Terminal 4 of the airport.